 - Alignment with Canal Alliance’s mission and ESL program goals

-- Commitment to assist in one 2-hour class per week plus attend pre-class team meeting (at 7:45 pm on your volunteer day)
+- Commitment to assist in one 2-hour class per week plus attend pre-class team meeting

 - Commitment to assist for at least one full semester, with minimal absences, and attempt to find own substitute from within team when necessary